ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

 tags: [devlog, javascript, typescript, svelte]
 ---

-lately, ideas have been pouring in faster than i can manage, and i feel the urge to chase and iterate on all of them. i know it's unrealistic to think i have the time or energy for everything, but i try anyway. *\*cue the pile of unfinished side projects watching me start another one\**

-naming things is still as hard as ever. and now that i'm delved into a bit of *graphic design*, making a logo (favicon) feels like the "naming things" equivalent of a software project. it's a hard thing that you need to do right — hopefully only once.
+naming things is still as hard as ever. and now that i've delved into a bit of *graphic design*, making a logo (favicon) feels like the "naming things" equivalent of a software project. it's a hard thing that you need to do right — hopefully only once.

 ## how to favicon

-a favicon has to be simple, recognizable, and convey the essence of the project in a small size, literally. it needs be eligible and visually discernible with the smallest size being `32x32` (or `16x16`) in the miniscule browser tab, and it has to look good in larger sizes as well. it is a separate rabbit hole that i've already fallen into and spent far too much time in, but let's set that aside for now and assume we have the SVG logo we want to use as our favicon, what now?
+a favicon has to be simple, recognizable, and convey the essence of the project in a small size, literally. it needs to be legible and visually discernible with the smallest size being `32x32` (or `16x16`) in the miniscule browser tab, and it has to look good in larger sizes as well. it is a separate rabbit hole that i've already fallen into and spent far too much time in, but let's set that aside for now and assume we have the SVG logo we want to use as our favicon, what now?

 the first thing that comes up when i tried to learn *the way* to do favicons is [How to Favicon](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) by Evil Martians. it's an amazing and comprehensive post that's been updated since it was first published in 2021, nice!